The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 How Much Does A Guide Cost?”

-Side note: We still invited our guide to join us for little coffee stops and we shared some of the treats we bought along the way with him.
+Side note: We still invited our guide to join us for coffee breaks and we shared our snacks we brought along the way with him.
 Remember that every dollar they make counts and goes towards supporting their family.
-It’s an extreme luxury for them to buy chocolate bars to snack for fun.
+A bag of chips or a chocolate bar may not cost much, but it adds up.

 Do You Like To Make Your Own Schedule?